-Maybe you’ve just graduated from college and you don’t have a work history.
+Maybe you’ve just graduated from college, and you don’t have a long work history.
 Or maybe you’re applying for a job in a new industry.
 Don’t forget that not all work experience draws a paycheck.
 You can include volunteer, intern, work study, and pro bono jobs on your resume, especially if the skills you used or developed are related to the job you’re seeking.
-If you had a title for the position that you can include, all the better.
+Be sure to include the title you held for those positions.

 Whether you were presented with a problem to fix or identified one yourself, demonstrating how you effectively deal with challenges within company guidelines will demonstrate to a future employer that you are both observant and resourceful.
 For example, “observed excess unmoved inventory leading to decreased quarterly profits; researched and helped implement inventory management system to resolve the problem.”